Arrgh! Streaks! Missing colors! White lines!

 - Position the damp paper towel on the print track beneath the printhead assembly carriage.
 Move the printheads back and forth over the damp paper towel.
 You should see ink residue on the paper towel.

-- Get a new piece of paper towel and repeat Steps 2 and 3 until no residue appears on the damp paper towel when you rub the printhead assembly carriage across it.
+- Get a new piece of paper towel and repeat Step 4 until no residue appears on the damp paper towel when you rub the printhead assembly carriage across it.

 - Replace your ink cartridges and power up the printer.
 Cross your fingers and run a test print!